bloomreach/experience-react-sdk/packages/sdk/README.md

 ## Release notes

+### Version 0.6.2
+- Fixed page model fetch on the component update.

 ### Version 0.6.1
 - Fixed a bug with query string passing to the Page Model API.
 - Fixed a bug with missing key prop in the link rewriter.